5 Mistakes People Make in Using a Durable Power of Attorney

 The car analogy gets a little strained here.
 Since the car represented your life, when that life ends, the car dies.
 The key you gave to your loved one won’t work any better than yours does.
 There is still value in the parts of the car -- they can be divided up and sold as scrap -- but holding a key to the car doesn’t give you the right to take it apart and sell it off.
 For that, you need the title (the Letters of Authority).

 When used properly, a Durable Power of Attorney can ensure smooth travel through life, even when you are no longer the one behind the wheel.
 At Harrison Estate Law, we can help you build a complete estate plan that includes a Durable Power of Attorney, so that your affairs are handled before and after your death.
 Please contact us online or via email or call 352-559-9828 to schedule a free consultation.
-If you don’t live close to Gainesville or are sheltering in place, we are happy to set up a phone or Skype call.
+If you don’t live close to Gainesville or are sheltering in place, we are happy to set up a phone or Zoom call.

 Categories: Estate Planning